hookjamesa/austin_animal_shelter_analysis/README.md

   * PostgreSQL - database storage, used join and transform data tables and directly linked in to the machine learning model

 **Machine Learning Model Analysis**
-  * SciKitLearn library - decision tree model used due to suitability for classification problems
+  * SciKitLearn library - to create machine learning models
   * Jupyter Notebook - IDE

 **Dashboard**